-While expert witness testimony is allowed on the basis of article 154 (2) HIR and article 229 RV, it does not constitute evidence, so the panel of judges is free to decide whether or not to admit expert witness testimony.
-This is inadmissible as evidence and functions only to clarify the case under examination, or may complement or strengthen other means of evidence.
+While expert witness testimony is allowed on the basis of article 154(2) HIR and article 229 RV, formally it does not constitute evidence.
+Interestingly, however, based on the Supreme Court Manual, expert witness testimony is deemed as evidence.
+In practice, the panel of judges is free to decide whether or not to admit expert witness testimony and the expert witness testimony functions to clarify the case under examination or may complement or strengthen other means of evidence.

-All documents submitted to court must be in Bahasa Indonesia or be accompanied by a Bahasa Indonesia translation.
-Therefore, unless the documents are already in English (or other foreign language) - Bahasa Indonesia bilingual format, documents written only in a foreign language or English must be translated into Bahasa Indonesia by a sworn translator.
+All documents submitted to the court must be in Bahasa Indonesia or be accompanied by a Bahasa Indonesia translation.
+Therefore, unless the documents are already in English (or another foreign language) - Bahasa Indonesia bilingual format, documents written only in a foreign language or English must be translated into Bahasa Indonesia by a sworn translator.